NCERT Class 10 Science Chapter 4 Notes Carbon and its Compounds- Download PDF Notes

 Versatility Nature of Carbon

-1. Carbon has the property of catenation, that is, it has the ability to bond with carbon atoms, giving rise to a large molecule.
+1. Carbon has the property of catenation, that is, it can bond with carbon atoms, giving rise to a large molecule.

 Carbon can bond with a single bond, a double bond, or a triple bond.

-1. Carbon forms strong bonds with elements, and because of its small size, the nucleus is able to hold upon the shared pair of electrons.
-Carbon forms bond with many elements, such as oxygen, hydrogen, nitrogen, sulphur, chlorine, etc, thus forming compounds with specific properties.
+2. Carbon forms strong bonds with elements, and because of its small size, the nucleus can hold the shared pair of electrons.
+Carbon forms bonds with many elements, such as oxygen, hydrogen, nitrogen, sulphur, chlorine, etc, thus forming compounds with specific properties.

 Saturated and Unsaturated Carbon Compounds